arturomp/arturomp.github.io/_posts/2025-04-20-family-memories.md

 The result is a clean transcript with speaker turns, suitable for semantic chunking and search.

-One of my favorite aspects of this feature is that since modern speech reco systems like Gemini can work with dozens of languages, your interviews can be in [~40](https://ai.google.dev/gemini-api/docs/models#supported-languages) languages supported by Gemini.
+One of my favorite aspects of this feature is that since modern speech reco systems like Gemini can work with dozens of languages, your interviews can be in [~40](https://ai.google.dev/gemini-api/docs/models#supported-languages) languages currently supported.
+(Since more languages are always being rolled out, if your family's language isn't supported yet, please don't let that prevent you from interviewing them today!)

 Today, different generations of the same family often have different primary languages due to migration, education and many other factors.
 Powerful, multilingual transcription allows each member to tell their own stories in the language in which they are most comfortable.
 Our system then allows any other family member, who may or may not share their primary language, to understand more fully those stories.
 This should have the effect of fostering closer, more authentic connections.